The following are the bylaws established by the Grand Grove of the Ancient Order of Druids in America.

 The Grand Grove shall consist of its four elected officers, who shall be its sole voting members and shall have such rights and responsibilities as detailed below, and the appointed officers of the Grand Grove and all qualifying former Archdruids of the Ancient Order of Druids in America, who shall have a voice but no vote.
 The Grand Grove shall be the sole judge of the qualifications of its members.

 Meetings of the Grand Grove shall take place in such place, time, and manner as the Grand Grove shall from time to time provide.
 The Grand Grove may meet by conference call, electronic mail, or by any other means it may deem appropriate.

-The Grand Archdruid shall be responsible for the day-to-day operations of the Grand Grove and shall exercise a general supervision over the Ancient Order of Druids of America.
-He or she shall preside over meetings of the Grand Grove, issue charters for Groves and Study Groups of the Order to qualified members, and nominate appointed officers to the Grand Grove.
-His or her decision in all points not provided for in these bylaws shall be final unless reversed by a unanimous vote of the other three Archdruids.
+The Grand Archdruid shall be responsible for the day-to-day operations of the Grand Grove and shall exercise general supervision over the Ancient Order of Druids of America.
+They shall preside over meetings of the Grand Grove, issue charters for Groves and Study Groups of the Order to qualified members, and nominate appointed officers to the Grand Grove.
+Their decision in all points not provided for in these bylaws shall be final unless reversed by a unanimous vote of the other three Archdruids.

 The Archdruids of Water, Fire, and Air shall serve as the Board of Trustees of the Ancient Order of Druids in America.
 Archdruids shall take on duties to ensure the effective functioning of AODA as befitting their skills, including, but not limited to supervision of the study program, the mentoring program, finances and accounts, administrative work, and overseeing the Gnostic Celtic Church.